jvmiert/laxo/readme.md

 - Need to figure out the category/attribute options for both Tiki and Lazada.
 See if they are compatible or how can map between them.

 # Tech to-do
-- Work on real-time product importing feedback interface
-  - Figure out a way for clients to figure out in-progress event from a backend endpoint
-  - Come up with a timeout functionality to ensure the client doesn't wait too long if for whatever reason the task fails
-    - Figure out how GRPC returns error-ed request/response
-  - Design the interface
-    - Position
-    - Progress visualization
-  - Document functionality
-- Create data storage for Lazada product retrieval
+- Create notification system
-  - Figure out how to store the variations values of the product skus
+  - Create service function to store notifications
+    - Store in postgres
+    - Store in redis
+  - Create service function to retrieve notifications
+    - retrieve from postgres
+    - listen for incoming notifications
+- Create products dashboard page
+  - Retrieve product and their attributes
 - Make the dashboard page
-  - Store that platform is connected in database
+  - Store that platform is connected in database - do we really need this?
   - Handle error messages in callback page
   - Handle successful redirect in callback page
 - Write test for get shop